HSF/prmon/README.md

 * `--interval` time, in seconds, between monitoring snapshots
 * `--store-hw-info` flag that turns-on hardware information collection
 * `--netdev` restricts network statistics to one (or more) network devices
+* `--monitor` is used to enable or disable specific monitors: prefixing with `~` disables the monitor, the special `all` name sets the default so, e.g., `--monitor ~all,wallmon,cpumon` would only enable the `wallmon` and `cpumon` monitors (comma separation or multiple specification supported)
+  * Note that the `wallmon` monitor is the only monitor that cannot be disabled
 * `--` after this argument the following arguments are treated as a program to invoke and remaining arguments are passed to it; `prmon` will then monitor this process instead of being given a PID via `--pid`

+When invoked with `-h` or `--help` usage information is printed, as well as a list of all available monitoring components.

 ## Outputs

 In the `filename` output file, plain text with statistics written every `interval` seconds are written.
 The first line gives the column names.

-In the `json-summmary` file values for the maximum and average statistics are given in JSON format.
+In the `json-summary` file values for the maximum and average statistics are given in JSON format.
 This file is rewritten every `interval` seconds with the current summary values.